-The Bandito property is 3,700 hectares in size and located in the Yukon, 155 kilometres "km" east of Watson Lake, 60 km northeast of the airstrip, and road head at Smith Falls, British Columbia.
+The Company owns 100% interest in the Bandito property which is 3,700 hectares in size and located in the Yukon, 155 kilometres "km" east of Watson Lake, 60 km northeast of the airstrip, and road head at Smith Falls, British Columbia.
 A cat trail that accessed historic petroleum drilling activity passes within 30 km of the property.
 The Liard Basin, an emerging shale gas basin is located south east of the property.

 The Bandito property is underlain by Proterozoic-aged argillite, quartzite and stratabound andesite-jasper polymictic breccia which have been intruded by Late Proterozoic-aged (650 Ma) multi-phased reddish coloured nepheline syenite (Red Syenite) with pegmatitic, fine grained and coarse grained phases.
 The north trending Beaver River Thrust truncates the Proterozoic assemblage on the west edge of the property, with younger Paleozoic sediments on the north, east and west sides of the property.
 An approximate nine-square km area of the Syenite and host rocks has been altered through potassium and sodium metasomatism and the introduction of hematite and sometimes magnetite.